Carnit/Drug-recommendation-system/README.md

 # Or run the data cleaning script to prepare your data
 python data_cleaning.py

-# then run teh below command
+# then run the below command
 jupyter notebook

 # At last run the web application with Streamlit